Comment

 6.03 Why diagnostic pathways?

 Diagnostic pathways are based on the leading symptom.
-The patient usually shows several symptoms, from which the leading one is selected.
-Leading here does not mean the symptom with the most severe impact on the patient.
+The patient usually shows several symptoms, from which the leading symptom is selected.
+Leading here does not mean the symptom with the most severe impairment of the patient.
 Some symptoms are so general that they are not leading.
 "General weakness" affects almost every sick person.
 Accompanying symptoms such as hair loss, difficulty swallowing or bleeding gums are more specific and lead further in the diagnosis.

-Selecting the leading symptom is the first step on the path.
-If you get stuck, you should not be afraid to go back and choose another one.
+Choosing the leading symptom is the first step on the path.
+If you get stuck, don't be afraid to go back and choose another one.

 Which brings us to the second step on the path: what other symptoms are there and how do they relate to the main symptom?
 The combinations with a leading symptom can be varied, but they are finite.
 The "Medical history" section lists other symptoms that are associated with the main symptom.
 The analysis of the findings and the results of the physical examination are part of the further collection of data that can help us to weigh up the differential diagnoses.